Rohit-Rannavre/Feynn-Labs-Internship-2022/README.md

 <br>

 ### :zap: [AI Product/Service Ideation Task](https://github.com/Rohit-Rannavre/Feynn-Labs-Internship-2022/blob/main/Project%201:%20AI%20Product%5CService%20Ideation%20Task/Artificial%20Intelligence%20for%20Indentification%20of%20Indian%20snakes.pdf)
-In this solo project, titled ***Artificial Intelligence for identification of Indian snakes***, I put forth the idea of building an android and/or web application to identify Indian snakes by means of AI.
+For this solo project, titled *Artificial Intelligence for identification of Indian snakes*, I put forth the idea of building an android and/or web application to identify the Indian snakes by means of AI.
 This service, if implemented successfully, will be very important in not only identifing the creatures but also in saving humans from snakes and vice versa.

 ***

 ### :zap: [Market Segmentation Study Task](https://github.com/Rohit-Rannavre/Feynn-Labs-Internship-2022/tree/main/Project%202.0:%20Market%20Segmentation%20case%20study)
-In this study task, I, along with four other team members, worked on Market Segmentation (MS), highlighted the key points theoretically and practically (using Python) that are vital to MS.
+In this study task, I worked on Market Segmentation (MS), highlighted the key points theoretically and practically (using Python) that are vital to MS.

 ***

 ### :zap: [Market Segmentation Analysis of the Indian Electric Vehicle Market](https://github.com/Rohit-Rannavre/Feynn-Labs-Internship-2022/tree/main/Project%202.1:%20Market%20Segmentation%20of%20Electric%20Vehicles%20in%20India)
-During this 2nd project, I teamed up with four other members to work on the given problem statement: analyze the electric vehicles market in India using the Market Segmentation analysis and come up with a feasible strategy to enter the market by targeting the Geographic, Demographic, Psychographic, and Behavioral segments.
+During this 2nd project, I worked on the given problem statement: analyze the electric vehicles market in India using the Market Segmentation analysis and come up with a feasible strategy to enter the market by targeting the Geographic, Demographic, Psychographic, and Behavioral segments.

 :diamonds: Key findings:
 - ***Tesla, Audi, Volkswagen, Nissan, Skoda tops the list of EVs with the maximum number of models in the Indian automobile market.***